jyhong836/jyhong.gitlab.io/content/authors/admin/_index.md

   url: https://www.utexas.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include data privacy and trustworthy machine learning.
+bio: My research interest lies in the interaction of human-centered AI and healthcare.

 # Interests to show in About widget
 interests: